ravnmail/turndown/README.md

 offering a highly customizable conversion process, allowing users to tailor the output to their specific needs.

+This crate was created to handle the mail conversion needs of [RAVN Mail](https://www.ravnmail.com), the open-source email client for digital natives.
+Star [RAVN on GitHub](https://github.com/ravnmail/ravn) if you like it!

 ## Features

 - Drop-in HTML to Markdown converter with sensible defaults for email content.